 Building the best online web experience possible

-This English webapp summarises the impact of the project, broadens their audience and optimises the experience for mobile, offline-first.
+The site summarises the impact of the project, broadens their audience and optimises the experience for mobile.
 With an emphasis on being understood by people with limited English, the text was repeatedly simplified, rewritten to be parsed online for back-translation.

 Produced uncomplicated, alternative language documents and functional webapp without extraneous code, painfully slow feed widgets or a clunky CMS.